mulka/ploverwiki/Notes-on-the-.dix-file-format.md

 (This page will be a work in progress for a couple of days; I'm tidying my notes and putting them here.)

 # Specimen files
 Thanks to Mirabai for providing these.
+You can find the files at http://chiark.greenend.org.uk/~tthurman/plover/dix/ .

 ## oneentry.dix